The 18 Best Instructional Design Certificate Programs and Courses

 Instructional Design Certificate Program by Digital Learning Institute

-This is a globally recognized, industry-approved instructional design certificate program delivered by the Digital Learning Institute (DLI) and credit-rated by Glasgow Caledonian University.
+This is a globally recognized, industry-approved instructional design certificate program delivered by the Digital Learning Institute (DLI).
+It’s also credit-rated by Glasgow Caledonian University.

 The course promises to provide learners with all the knowledge they need to become professional instructional designers.
-It covers the fundamentals of digital learning design, core design principles, the systematic instructional design process of creating eLearning content, and hands-on experience using a renowned authoring tool, Articulate Storyline.
+It covers the fundamentals of digital learning design, core design principles, the systematic instructional design process of creating eLearning content, and hands-on experience using Articulate Storyline.

 During the training, learners work on an actual project, which allows them to apply their knowledge in practice.
-Learners are also offered monthly live virtual classrooms, during which they can interact with peers and the course tutors.
-They also have an opportunity to connect with one of their educational professionals post-program to discuss their career and further education needs.
+Learners are offered monthly live synchronous sessions where they can interact with peers and course tutors.
+They also have an opportunity to connect with one of their educational professionals post-program to discuss their instructional design career paths.

 “Even though you may have that knowledge, you might not have the qualification behind you, so I was experiencing the imposter syndrome.
 DLI definitely helped me progress in my journey within digital learning.”
 (Alan O’Flaherty)